lichung0205/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 # Use HTTP/3 with the ASP.NET Core Kestrel web server

 [HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html) is the third and upcoming major version of HTTP.
-This article discusses requirements for HTTP/3 and how to configure endpoints to use it.
+This article discusses requirements for HTTP/3 and how to configure Kestrel to use it.

 > [!IMPORTANT]
 > HTTP/3 is available in .NET 6 as a *preview feature*.
 The HTTP/3 specification isn't finalized and behavioral or performance issues may exist in HTTP/3 with .NET 6.